mikerst/mikethomas.design/src/work/dso-profiles.md

 - Moved on to create several mockup iterations (not all of which are shown).
 - So as not to design in isolation, I was able to hi-jack some time on pre-arranged calls with external partners to get a little bit of feedback to help us zoom in what we felt their priorities might be.
-- Internal colleagues were able also invited to provide feedback.
+- Internal colleagues were also invited to provide feedback.
 - These leveraged pre-existing design language I had created as part of an earlier project.

 <figure>